 If something is important to you, include it in your daily routine.
 By establishing the habit with consistent repetition, the behavior becomes second nature.
 Before you know it, you’ve filled your life with that you value the most.

-Following a daily routine enhances your confidence:
+A daily routine enhances your confidence:

 I don’t know about you, but when I have a major goal in front of me, and I don’t seem to be making any process, I find myself quickly disheartened.
 I start doubting my ability to accomplish the task, and I wonder if it’s even worth continuing.
 Have you ever felt this way?
 It’s rough.